Skyline Stories

 Author: “C/G Test Group” (uncredited)

 Summary: A hot six-cylinder, twin-cam, 24-valve 160ps sports sedan.
 The engine easily revs up to 8000rpm.
-Even at low revolutions, it is relatively smooth and stable.
+Even at low revolutions, it is relatively smooth and strong.
 The 5-speed gearbox is excellent.
 The bucket seats provide good support.
 The suspension is stiff but comfortable.
 The handling is significantly improved from the 2000GT.
 The controls are a little heavy, making it difficult to drive around town.

 Nissan Skyline 2000GT-R Hardtop (1971)